anoma/taiga/book/src/notes.md

 # Notes

 A **note** is an immutable object that represents a part of the application state.
 Each note belongs to a certain application (that defines the note's type), and can store some data.
 As notes are immutable, notes cannot be modified, only spent or created.
-"Modifying" a note would be done by spending the current note and creating the same, but modified, note.
+"Modifying" a note would be done by spending the current note and creating a new note of the same type and modified fields.